 Lastly, you’ll always save money when you cook a meal yourself!
 It might sound hard to believe but buying the ingredients and cooking at home will help your wallet in the long run.
 If you have a recipe which is intended for more than two people you could always freeze the extras and eat it another time.
 Have a look for some student recipes and see if you can make some yourself!

-When a club or bar (or your student union) has an event on, your night might be slightly cheaper if you’re there at that time.
+When a bar or club (or your student union) has an event on, your night might be slightly cheaper if you’re there at that time.
 Certain venues lower drink prices or entry fees because of the event or have it all included in one!

 Depending on where your university is based, specific clubs and bars owned by the same company can offer entry deals, where if you pay to enter one club you gain free entry to their partner venue.
 If you and your friends fancy a change of scenery, then this option is great!

 If you’re planning a night on the town, pre-drinking can save you money and will be in the safety of your home/halls/room.
 Bar and club prices are always more expensive than buying alcohol from a supermarket.
 You’ll save money from the entire night by having a few drinks with friends before you leave.
-It’s also an opportunity to play drinking games with your friends and housemates, especially if you’re big group is splitting up to go to separate places, just don’t be boring and sit around talking about student budgeting tips with your mates!
+It’s also an opportunity to play drinking games with your friends and housemates, especially if you’re big group, who are splitting up to go to separate places, just don’t be boring and sit around talking about student budgeting tips with your mates before a night out!

 As a student, you can never underestimate the significance of ordering in bulk – from toilet paper to food.
 If there are special offers and deals being promoted on the brands and products you use, then you’ll be saving money in the long run.
 Be careful not to shop on an empty stomach or finding yourself buying extras when you don’t need or use them!

 Most institutions have farmer’s markets that visit the campus once a week, with fruit and vegetables, clothes and more – each market is completely different to the next!
 Check out your market (if you don’t have a market that visits your university, try out the nearest town) to buy fresh goods for less.
-When you visit the university on your open day, be sure to check out the local area out too, also see our city guides and see what the local area is like, too.
+When you visit the university on your open day, be sure to check out the local area out too, also see our city guides.

 Understanding how money makes the world go round can be difficult – it is always easy to give in to impulse buys and ‘treating’ yourself when you go shopping.
 However, you need to watch what you spend now that you’re a student.
 If you take some of our cheap options for undergraduates on board, then your wallet will feel heavier and your conscience lighter!